|UCAS code||LV11||Duration||3 years (BA)|

 The course is designed to equip you with the basic tools of both history and economics, while introducing you to some of the areas which you can study later in more depth.
 You will be given a wide choice of subjects.
 Everyone studies Introductory economics, which is designed to give a solid understanding of the foundations of both Microeconomics and Macroeconomics.
-The economics core papers are identical to those for Philosophy, Politics and Economics (PPE) and students for both courses are generally taught together.
+The economics core papers are identical to those for Philosophy, Politics and Economics (PPE) and Economics and Management and students for these courses are generally taught together.

 A typical week

 During the first year, you will be expected to attend around five lectures each week, participate in regular meetings with tutors to discuss work, conduct independent research and write at least one essay a week.
 In the second and third years you will have the opportunity to write a thesis on Economic history, which will enable you to do a piece of independent research.
 Generally students are very much in charge of their own timetable throughout their courses.

 Tutorials are usually two-four students and a tutor.
 Class sizes may vary depending on the options you choose.
 There would usually be no more than around 20 students though classes for some of the more popular papers may be up to 40 students.
 Most tutorials, classes, and lectures are delivered by staff who are tutors in their subject.
 Many are world-leading experts with years of experience in teaching and research.
 Some teaching may also be delivered by postgraduate students who are usually studying at doctorate level.